Black-billed magpie: Description

+Juveniles have less iridescence on their wings and tail, buffier scapulars and belly, and they lack the distinctive long tail feathers.
+Their rectrices are typically rounder and narrower, and have more black on their wing-tips compared to mature adults.
+They also have pink mouth-linings and grey irises.
+All juvenile features will typically be gone by the first year's moult.

 The black-billed magpie can be distinguished from the similar yellow-billed magpie by its longer tail and by the colour of the beak.
+Eurasian magpies are visually very similar to black-billed magpies; however, Eurasian magpies are slightly larger and have shorter tails and wings.
+They can also be distinguished based on their different vocalizations, as well as by their non-overlapping ranges.

 Vocalizations

-The vocalizations of the black-billed magpie consist of a number of calls variously described as tweets, coos, purrs, shrills and squawks, but the most common is an alarm call, called a chatter, and described as a ka-ka-ka-ka, sometimes preceded with a skah-skah.
-This call is very different from that of the Eurasian magpie, and is similar to that of the yellow-billed magpie.
-At least one Black-billed, living with humans, has learnt to imitate human speech.
+The vocalizations of the black-billed magpie consist of a number of calls variously described as tweets, coos, purrs, shrills and squawks, but the most common is an alarm call, called a chatter, that is described as a ka-ka-ka-ka, sometimes preceded with a skah-skah.
+This call is very different from that of the Eurasian magpie and is similar to that of the yellow-billed magpie.
+At least one black-billed magpie, living with humans, has learned to imitate human speech.

 Distribution and habitat

-The species is non-migratory.
-It ranges from coastal southern Alaska, southwest Yukon Territory, central British Columbia, Alberta, Saskatchewan, and Manitoba in the north, through the Rocky Mountains down south to all the Rocky Mountain states including New Mexico, Colorado, Utah, Wyoming, Idaho, and some bordering states as well.
+Black-billed magpies are generally non-migratory, however some winter movement does occur.
+While the exact reason for these movements is unknown, it is thought to be a result of postbreeding dispersal and a subsequent return to their nesting sites.
+This species ranges from coastal southern Alaska, southwest Yukon Territory, central British Columbia, Alberta, Saskatchewan, and Manitoba in the north, through the Rocky Mountains down south to all the Rocky Mountain states including New Mexico, Colorado, Utah, Wyoming, Idaho, and some bordering states as well.
 The range can extend as far east as northern Minnesota and Iowa, with casual records in northern Wisconsin and upper Michigan, but is thought to be limited further east and south by high temperature and humidity.
 The species is absent in California west of the Cascades and Sierra Nevada ranges, where it is replaced by the yellow-billed magpie.

 During the breeding season the preferred habitat is riparian areas with thickets.
-The predilection for open habitats with clumps of trees means that the species also breeds in some meadows and suburbs.
+The predilection for open habitats with clumps of trees means that the species lives in meadows and suburbs.
 Outside the breeding season, magpies can be found in their breeding habitat but also near feedlots, grain elevators, landfills, and around barns and houses.